laxmikant-ainapure/upcxx/INSTALL.md

 distributions.
 One may, if desired, return to the configure step and pass `--disable-ibv` (or other undesired network) to remove support for a given network from the build of UPC\+\+.

+If it is not possible to both compile and run parallel applications in the same environment, then one may apply the following two steps in place of `make check`:

+1. In an environment suited to compilation, run `make tests-clean tests`.
+This will remove any test executables left over from previous attempts, and then compiles all tests for all available networks.
+One may restrict this to a subset of the available networks by appending a setting for `NETWORKS`, as described above for `make check`.

+2. In an environment suited to execution of parallel applications, run `make run-tests`.
+As in the first step, one may set `NETWORKS` on the `make` command line to limit the tests run to some subset of the tests built above.

 #### 4. Installing the compiled UPC\+\+ package